apache/aurora/README.md

 You can also file issues in our [JIRA queue](http://issues.apache.org/jira/browse/AURORA).

-## Requiremensts
+## Requirements
-* Python 2.6 or higher
+* Python 2.7 or higher
 * JDK 1.7 or higher

 * Source distribution requirements
        * [Gradle](http://gradle.org)

 ## How to build

 Gradle and Bower are not shipped with the source distribution of Apache Aurora.
 The following instructions apply for the source release downloads only.
-When using Apache Aurora checked out from the source repository or the binary distribution the gradle wrapper and javascript dependencies are provided.
+When using Apache Aurora checked out from the source repository or the binary distribution the Gradle wrapper and JavaScript dependencies are provided.

 1. Install Gradle following the instructions on the [Gradle web site](http://gradle.org)
 2. From the root directory of the Apache Aurora project generate the gradle wrapper by running

     gradle wrapper

 ### Testing
 To run the same tests that are run in the Apache Aurora continuous integration